 The COBRA subsidies will pay the premium costs for group health plans, medical/dental/vision/EAP plans, and most other forms of insured health coverage.
 Continuation of FSAs, standalone vision/dental HRAs, and other account-based forms of health coverage are not covered by the subsidy.
 If premium payments for non-subsidized plans are not received timely you could experience a service interruption in all COBRA benefits.

 If qualified beneficiaries had COBRA coverage that lapsed or if they deferred their decision to elect but are still in the 12-month window of COBRA eligibility outlined in the COBRA Election and Premium Payments section above, they can elect COBRA coverage effective April 1, 2021 and be eligible for the subsidy.
 They do not need to pay premiums for the months that their coverage lapsed to receive the subsidy.
 They must mail or email their original enrollment form or contact us to process a COBRA enrollment.

-If they are eligible for other forms of health coverage (including Medicare) they are not eligible for the subsidy.
+If they are eligible for other group health plans (including Medicare) they are not eligible for the subsidy.
 If at any time that they are enrolled and receiving the COBRA subsidy and they become eligible for other forms of health coverage (including Medicare) they must notify us to terminate the subsidy.
 The penalty for failing to discontinue their COBRA coverage while eligible for other coverage is either $250 or 110% of the amount of the subsidy, whichever is greater.